-The new Alumni Access program will launch in 2013 following a successful 3-year pilot.
-Alumni from participating institutions gain full access to the same set of archive collection content available to current students and faculty at their alma mater.
+The Alumni Access program is an important step in our ongoing efforts to extend access to scholarship to individuals around the world.
+Alumni from participating higher education institutions gain full access to the same set of archive collection content available to current students and faculty at their alma mater.

 Purchase Articles & Journal Subscriptions

 We work with more than 100 publishers helping them to provide access to the complete contents of their journals on JSTOR directly to individuals, some as a benefit of society membership and some for a fee.
 In addition, approximately 850 journals also have single articles for sale through JSTOR.

 The Latest News

 - Press Release